michaelschiff/RegressionClassifier/README.md

 when we are within some error threshold (the sum of the partial derivatives is close enough to zero, aka w is almost at its minimum) we decide that we have converged.

 Our w vector can now be used to make a new prediction.
 Given a new feature vector (M x 1), we can multiple w.t * fv to get our predicted label.

+Use as follows:
+  * use ProcessData to generate and serialize the input matrixes (X and Y)
+  * use TrainingHandler (not written yet) to load the input matrixes, pass the input to regressionTrainer to learn the weights, and serialize the weight vector
+  * use TestHandler (not written yet) to load in the weight vector and make predictions about the held out data